 In Tadapani, I stayed at Fishtail View Top Lodge, a plain tea house with simple twin rooms set around a nice courtyard, and toilets and showers (actually piping hot) outside.
 The dining room at Fishtail View is nice and cozy, with a stove against which everyone hangs their wet clothes.
 There’s also a cat that roams the area and that enjoys a bit of attention.

-Food at Fishtail View is good – the menu is the same one of other tea houses on the Poon Hill Circuit.
+Food at Fishtail View is good – the menu is the same one of other tea houses on the Poon Hill trek.
 The good news, however, is that real filter organic coffee is available here – as opposed to all other tea houses which only offer instant coffee.
 To a coffee lover like me, it was a real treat.

 Day 4: from Tadapani to Ghandruk

-The fourth day of the Poon Hill Circuit hike is an easy one compared to the others.
+The fourth day of the Poon Hill trek is an easy one compared to the others.
 Walking time is about 3 hours, and most of the walk is downhill.
 After an initial short climb through the thick forest, the trail pushes along to offer more incredible views and it eventually reaches Ghandruk, which is at 1950 meters above sea level.